top of page

 Workers have duties such as taking reasonable care of the health and safety of themselves and others; complying with any reasonable instruction; and cooperating with any reasonable policy or procedure provided by the PCBU.

-Anyone in the workplace who is not the PCBU, an Officer, or a Worker under the WHS Act is regarded as an other person.
-Under Section 29 of the WHS Act, an other person has the same duties as a worker except for duty (d) above.
+Anyone in the workplace who is not an Officer, or a Worker of that PCBU is regarded as “Other” person.
+Under Section 29 of the WHS Act, visitors to a workplace have the same duties as a worker belonging to the PCBU.

 The ultimate responsibility for health and safety in the workplace lies with the PCBU.
 The PCBU must satisfy its primary duty of care and Officers, Workers, and other persons must satisfy their duties as a duty holder in their workplace.

-Workers and other persons must be supervised and managed as needed by Managers such as team leaders and supervisors who do so as representatives of the PCBU to forward the Work Health and Safety management system that the PCBU has in place to forward its primary duty of care.
+Workers and visitors must be supervised and managed to comply with the measures, controls, and protocols of the WHS management system that the PCBU has in place to forward its primary duty of care.

 If the WHS management system needs to be reviewed, changed or created newly, the PCBU is expected to consult with its workforce before instigating changes.
 The PCBU has a duty to consult workers who might be affected by any proposed changes and to get feedback and contributions on the proposals.
 This process is covered in Sections 46-49 of the WHS Act.